How to bet on the NFL: Point spreads, totals, parlays and more

 Betting on the point spread is the most common wager made by NFL gamblers.

-Let’s go back to that hypothetical Bills and Patriots matchup and say Buffalo is at home and Allen is healthy.
+Let’s go back to that hypothetical Bills and Dolphins matchup and say Buffalo is at home and Allen is healthy.
 It would be reasonable to assume that the Bills would be favoured by 3.5 points.
-If you selected them to cover that spread, it would mean that they would have to win and do it by at least four points.
-On the flip side, if you backed the Patriots on the spread, they could lose and you would still win your ticket as long as they weren’t defeated by more than three points.
+If you selected them to cover that spread, it would mean that they would have to win by at least four points.

-One thing to note about the point spread is that it can and does change throughout the week.
-Sportsbooks will set an opening line at the beginning of the week (typically as early as Sunday night once the majority of games that week have been played) but it can look much different by the time the game starts at the end of the week.
-This can be a result of player availability but it also could change depending on how many bettors are favouring a particular side.
-If there is a big majority backing the Patriots at +3.5, sportsbooks might drop that number down to Buffalo -3 or -2.5 to create more action on the Bills.
+One thing to note about the point spread is that it often changes throughout the week.
+Opening lines come out early (typically Sunday night once the majority of games that week have been played) but it can look much different by the time the game starts at the end of the week.

-Like other sports, there are alternative spreads as well.
-You can buy more points, meaning you could take the Bills at say -6.5 and see your odds change to something like +120 or you could pay more juice (give a larger cut to the operator) and pick them to only have to cover a -2.5 spread at say -160.
+You can buy more points, meaning you could take the Bills at -6.5 and see your odds change to something like +120.
+You could pay more and pick them to only have to cover a -2.5 spread at say -160.

-Totals are also highly popular among NFL bettors.
-Wagering on the total is straightforward and involves selecting whether the two teams will score more or fewer points than the number that is set by the sportsbook.
+Sportsbooks will set a number and you decide whether the two teams will score more or fewer points.
 You will also see totals referred to as the over/under or O/U. All three terms are interchangeable.

 Prop betting